Taz necklace in gold, silver, jasper and onyx

 Handmade 9k or 18k gold necklace in a 40×4 mm rectangular piece. and sterling silver back plate with 25×12 mm semicircular pieces of onyx and red jasper.
 Golden sterling silver chain.

 The onyx It is a variety of black agate, composed of silica, of volcanic origin.
 Its name comes from the Latin onyx which means "nail".
-According to Greek legend, Eros cut Aphrodite's divine nails and scattered them on the sand so that their power would last, turning them into stone.
-The ancient Greeks called onyx all varieties of agate, from the lightest to the darkest.
+According to Greek legend, Eros cut Aphrodite's divine nails and scattered them over the sand so that their power would last, turning them into stone.
+The ancient Greeks called all varieties of agate, from the lightest to the darkest, onyx.
 Later, the almost black variety was called onyx.

 In Greek and Roman antiquity, this stone was used to make cameos in which goldsmiths carved the figures of famous people on pieces of onyx.